lightwave-lab/lightlab/README.md

     git clone <project url>

 #### Supported platforms
-Mac OS and Linux running ≥python3.6; not tested on Windows (to do).
+Server: Mac OS and Linux running ≥python3.6; not tested on Windows (to do).

+Auxiliary hosts: Mac OS, Linux, Windows

 ### Contributing
 We welcome contributions, especially for new drivers.
 Fork the repo to your github user account and clone from there.
 Please unittest your contributions in a repeatable virtual laboratory; test the driver in experiment, not unittests; then create a pull request.